mk-fg/python-libraptorq/README.rst

 | Whole input can have up to 256 "source blocks" (encoded independently).
 | Each block can have up to 56.403 symbols.
 | Each symbol can be up to 65.535 (2**16 - 1) bytes long.
-| Which sums up to ~881 GiB max for one input.
+| This sums up to ~881 GiB max for one encoder input.

 .. _CFFI: http://cffi.readthedocs.org/
 .. _libRaptorQ: https://github.com/LucaFulchir/libRaptorQ/